 Tortoise Capital Advisors, L.L.C. serves as our investment adviser pursuant to an Investment Advisory Agreement (the "Advisory Agreement").
 Our Adviser specializes in managing portfolios of investments in listed energy infrastructure companies.
 Our Adviser was formed in 2002 to provide portfolio management services to institutional and high-net worth investors seeking professional management of their MLP investments.
 Our Adviser is wholly-owned by Tortoise Holdings, LLC, a holding company.
 Montage Investments, LLC ("Montage Investments"), a registered investment adviser, owns a majority interest in Tortoise Holdings, LLC with the remaining interests held by the five Managing Directors of our Adviser and certain other senior employees of our Adviser.
-In September, 2009, our Adviser's five Managing Directors entered into employment agreements with our Adviser.

 Our Adviser is located at 11550 Ash Street, Suite 300, Leawood, Kansas 66211.
-As of September 30, 2011, our Adviser had approximately \$6.4 billion in assets under management in publicly traded closed-end funds, an open-end fund and other managed accounts.
+As of June 30, 2012, our Adviser managed investments of approximately \$7.7 billion in the energy sector, including the assets of publicly traded closed-end funds, an open-end fund and other accounts.